In rich Gulf Arab states, some feel shamed by refugee response

 "(The Gulf) should accept Syrian refugees.
 Saudis and Syrians have always been brothers and sisters.
 Aside from the fact that our religion requires us to do so, helping refugees should be a natural reaction to what we have seen in the media," 22-year old Saudi student Noor Almulla said.

-Another Saudi student, Sara Khalid, 23, said Gulf Arab states "as their neighbours and fellow Muslims" had a greater responsibility to Syrian refugees than Europeans.
+Another Saudi student, Sara Khalid, 23, said Gulf Arab states "as their neighbors and fellow Muslims" had a greater responsibility to Syrian refugees than Europeans.

 While none of the Gulf Arab states have signed onto key global agreements defining refugee status and imposing responsibilities on countries to grant asylum, the United Nations Refugee Agency praised the Gulf's "hospitality."